Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 what are the rules for service dogs in Ohio?

-Service Dog “Eri” @eri_servicedogOpens in a new tab.
+Service Dog “Eri” @eri_servicedog

 Do service dogs need a license in Ohio?